Through data to goals: Business Intelligence Guide

 To determine the real effectiveness of marketing, you need to see how much money you spend on each channel, campaign, or keyword and how much profit you get from it.

-Let’s summarize the main tasks of end-to-end analytics:
+Let’s summarize the main tasks of business intelligence:

 - Customize the collection of complete data for all touchpoints before the sale